why-yashh/Hackotberfest2025/README.md

 $ git checkout main
 # Reset local `main` branch to match the `upstream` repository's `main` branch
 $ git reset --hard upstream/main
-# Push changes to your forked `Hacktoberfest-2024` repo
+# Push changes to your forked `Hacktoberfest-2025` repo
 $ git push origin main
 ```

 ### 6. Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start contributing by checking our `Good First Issue` Issues and creating [pull requests](https://github.com/kishanrajput23/Hacktoberfest-2024/pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Good First Issue` Issues and creating [pull requests](#).

 ### 7. Create a new branch :bangbang: